PantelisTass/PantelisTass.github.io/_conferences/2025-07-07-Probability-at-Warwick.md

 type: "Warwick"
 excerpt: "<h3>A brief description from the conference website</h3>

-The <a href = "https://warwick.ac.uk/fac/sci/statistics/news/patw_summer_school/"> P@W Summer School </a> - Recent Trends in Probability and Statistics is the inaugural summer school in Probability and Statistics that will be held at the University of Warwick from the 7th-11th July 2025.
+<i>The <a href = "https://warwick.ac.uk/fac/sci/statistics/news/patw_summer_school/"> P@W Summer School </a> - Recent Trends in Probability and Statistics is the inaugural summer school in Probability and Statistics that will be held at the University of Warwick from the 7th-11th July 2025.</i>

-The purpose of the school is to engage PhD students and early-career researchers with cutting-edge topics at the frontiers of current knowledge.
+<i>The purpose of the school is to engage PhD students and early-career researchers with cutting-edge topics at the frontiers of current knowledge.
 It will feature four lecture courses by leading experts that will explore recent developments on different themes: stochastic PDEs, random planar maps, directed polymers and Bayesian inference for time evolution PDEs.
-The programme will be complemented by discussion and exercise sessions so to maximise interaction among participants and speakers.
+The programme will be complemented by discussion and exercise sessions so to maximise interaction among participants and speakers.</i>

 Below are the topics lectured at the conference and my rough notes thereof.